 BARN – an expert network operating in the Baltic Sea region

-The Baltic Antibiotic Resistance collaborative Network (BARN) is a grass root network for action against antibiotic resistance.
-The network focuses on raising awareness and exchanging knowledge and experience among practitioners on effective interventions in health care settings.
+The Baltic Antibiotic Resistance collaborative Network (BARN) was a grass root network for action against antibiotic resistance.
+The network focused on raising awareness and exchanging knowledge and experience among practitioners on effective interventions in health care settings.

 - Microbiological diagnosis and antibiotic resistance surveillance

 - Rational use of antibiotics